Particular/docs.particular.net/Content/ServiceControl/creating-config-file.md

 * `ServiceControl/ForwardAuditMessages` (bool `true`/`false`)

-  Use this setting to configure whether processed audit messages are forwarded to anothe queue or not.
+  Use this setting to configure whether processed audit messages are forwarded to another queue or not.
 Default `false`

 * `ServiceControl/ExpirationProcessTimerInSeconds` (int)

-  The number of seconds to wait between checking for expired messages, Default `60` (1 minute)
+  The number of seconds to wait between checking for expired messages.
+The default prior to version 1.4 is `60` (1 minute), the new default is `300` (5 minutes)

+* `ServiceControl/ExpirationProcessBatchSize` (int) , Default `65512`

+  This setting was introduced in version 1.4.
+This minimum allowed value for this settings is 10240, there is no hardcoded maximum as this is heavily dependent on system performance.

 * `ServiceControl/HoursToKeepMessagesBeforeExpiring` (int)